Dumitru Corbea: De-Stalinization years

 After his positive experience in Bălcești, Corbea had helped to set up a writers' retreat in that town.
 The place was frequented by Paraschivescu and other communists, but also welcomed in Corbea's former employer, Tudor Teodorescu-Braniște, who had hitherto been a political prisoner of the regime.
-While gaining traction in communist circles, Corbea continued to be regarded by literary colleagues such as Valeriu Râpeanu as a "decent, no-nonsense man".
+Also joining him there, Monda recalled him as congenial and devoted, "a man who jumps into work and helps his fellow man"; critic Valeriu Râpeanu similarly referred to him as a "decent, no-nonsense man".
 He publicly objected to the regime's marginalization of a major nonconformist poet, Tudor Arghezi, who, as he reports, had been pushed into material want and had turned to goat-herding for survival.
 His colleague Ion Brad reports that Corbea, "the golden-hearted peasant", used his position at the USR Literary Fund to pay Arghezi, even when the latter was riding out his "blackest years".
 Corbea rejoiced when he noticed his friend's progressive recovery, which began when Arghezi was invited over to meet his Yugoslav admirer, Josip Broz Tito.

 Arghezi's recovery overlapped with the onset of de-Stalinization, as initiated in the Soviet Union by Nikita Khrushchev.
 Corbea was at the time engaged, like other writers, in reconnecting with the regime's proletarian basis, and spending time in various factories.
 In 1956, as Gheorghiu-Dej signaled the start of Romanian de-Stalinization, and blamed Pauker alone for past excesses, his poet also chimed in: with an interview in Gazeta Literară, he took a stand against the "cult of personality".
 This upset the political prisoner Petre Pandrea, who recalled that Corbea had "produced the most detestable Proletkult-like poems and cultivated the most sickening cult of personality."
 When Arghezi was allowed to join the People's Democratic Front, Corbea himself nominated him as a candidate in the parliamentary election of 1957.
 In his memoirs, he credits Gheorghiu-Dej with having personally ensured Arghezi's return as a poet laureate, suggesting that such rehabilitation could not have occurred sooner.
 In Marcian's account, Corbea was following party orders when approaching Arghezi, who was thus "won over" for the cause.